Your AMC Is Taking More Than It Should. Here's the Fix.

 4. The difference between deducted TDS and treaty-rate TDS comes back as a refund

 For future redemptions, you can submit your TRC and Form 10F directly to the AMC.
-Some AMCs accept this and deduct at the lower rate going forward.
-Others are more conservative and deduct at default rates regardless — in which case, you recover through ITR.
+Some AMCs accept this and deduct at the lower rate from the next credit.
+Others are more conservative and deduct at default rates regardless, in which case, you recover through ITR.

 Either way, the money comes back.
 Prevention is faster, but recovery works too.